jbetz-jhu/impart/README.md

 adjustment are directly compatible with group sequential designs, but a broad class of methods can be made compatible by performing an orthogonalization of the resulting estimates and their variance-covariance matrix (Van Lancker, Betz, and Rosenblum 2022).
+This package enables implementing this orthogonalization.

-A disadvantage of covariate adjustment is that the amount of precision gained from covariate adjustment is not known precisely at the outset of a study.
+Another disadvantage of covariate adjustment is that the amount of precision gained from covariate adjustment is not known precisely at the outset of a study.
 This complicates the ability to use covariate adjustment to reduce the required sample size instead of providing additional power.
 Rather than planning analyses based on a specific number of participants, investigators can pre-specify when analyses reach pre-specified levels of precision: this is known as information monitoring (Mehta and Tsiatis 2001).
 This allows investigators to adapt their study to the precision in the accruing data, reducing the risk of under- or overpowered trials.
 This also allows investigators to use